 The Barraba copper project sits along the Peel Fault line and encompasses the historic Gulf Creek and Murchison copper mines.
 The project area is known to contain volcanogenic massive sulfide-style mineralization, with historical workings at the Gulf Creek mine producing high-grade copper and zinc briefly during the turn of the 19th century.

-It addition to its flagship Barraba project, Comet Resources recently committed to a binding Heads of Agreement for the acquisition of the high-grade Santa Teresa gold project in Baja California, Mexico.
+In addition to its flagship Barraba project, Comet Resources has also committed to a binding Heads of Agreement for the acquisition of the high-grade Santa Teresa gold project in Baja California, Mexico.
 The Santa Teresa project is located in the El Alamo district, which is home to historical production of between 100,000 and 200,000 ounces of gold.
-The property is comprised of two mineral claims totaling 202 hectares, with minimal exploration conducted on the property.
+The property comprises two mineral claims totaling 202 hectares, with minimal exploration conducted on the property.
 Santa Teresa hosts a non-JORC2 inferred mineral resource estimate of 64,000 ounces of gold grading at 8.7 g/t gold which was reported at a 4 g/t cutoff.

 Comet Resources is also developing the Springdale graphite project in Western Australia, which is located 30 kilometers east of Hopetoun.
 According to the Fraser Institute, Western Australia ranks as the second most attractive jurisdiction for mining investment.